 You could spend at least 2 weeks in Spain and 2 weeks in Portugal as individual trips, and still not be able to see it all.
 So how many days in Portugal & Spain will depend on how many days you can travel for, as well as what things you specifically want to see.

 This guide has been put together to enable you to see the highlights of both countries in the quickest way possible.
 Ideally, you could stretch out this Spain Portugal itinerary to cover a whole month if you prefer to travel slower.

 When is the best time to visit Spain and Portugal?

 In theory, you can visit Portugal and Spain all year round.
 The peak season for prices and crowds coincide with the longest and warmest days which are July and August.
 The week of Easter in March or April can also see a boom in prices and tourists.
 During these peak months, expect tour-group dodging and queues for all of Spain and Portugal’s top attractions – plan and book hotels and entrance tickets well in advance at these times.

-If you want to take advantage of the warm weather and fewer crowds, then if possible plan your visit to Portugal and Spain during the shoulder season: May to June and September to October.
+If you want to take advantage of the warm weather and fewer crowds, then if possible plan your visit to Portugal and Spain during the shoulder seasons: May to June and September to October.

-Like with all of Europe, it can rain at any time of the year and even in summer you might get a monsoon-like downpour, sometimes evenings can get chilly, especially near the coast.
-So be sure to pack a lightweight waterproof or umbrella, as well as have a lightweight jumper or jacket for cooler evenings.
+Like with all of Europe, it can rain at any time of the year and even in summer you might get a monsoon-like downpour, sometimes evenings can get cool, especially near the coast.
+So be sure to pack a lightweight waterproof or umbrella, as well as have a lightweight jumper or jacket for the cooler evenings.

 Are there any small group tours that offer a similar trip?